Friday, June 28, 2024

 Tovah's Story, part 1

 I began to greatly desire my second baby not long after my first turned a year.
 My husband did too(or even before that).
 So we let go of protection and began trying.
 Little did I know that it would not be as easy as with our first.
 With our first, we weren't even trying.
 Rather, we were just not careful enough, and she popped in on her own terms.
 To follow suit, she also come out on her own terms, at almost 2 weeks post-'guess-date'.
 She came flying out on the waves of her own waters.
-But this second baby, and her journey, was just a bit different.
+But this second baby, and her journey, was quite different on several accords.

 It took probably around 8 tries, so several months, before we conceived.
 I didn't realize how emotional that journey would be for me.
 How impatient I'd be, and how important I'd made it to myself to become pregnant.
 But nothing really prepares you for it, you just have to go with the flow(pun intended).
 Every month when my flow would show up, I felt as if my body had failed me.
 Obviously now I know that it hadn't, but it was hard to tell myself that at the time.
 My husband was much more patient than I was.